matn7/CS-Notes/src/main/java/basic_java/ORANGE.md

     - PROGRAM : PROCESS :: 1 : 1
     - PROCESS : THREADS :: 1 : MANY

         CALLABLE        LOCK OBJECTS
         EXECUTORS       CONCURRENT COLLECTIONS
         THREAD POOLS    ATOMIC VARIABLES

 - Synchronization problems:
-    - Thread interference : Fifferent thread access the same data
+    - Thread interference : Different thread access the same data
     - Memory consistency error : inconsistent value of variable
-    - Thread contention : Threads get in each other way and slow down or even have to be killed by java, starvation, livelock, deadlock
+    - Thread contention : Threads get in each other way and slow down or even have to be killed by java
+        - starvation
+        - livelock
+        - deadlock

+- Completion Service
-- Completion Service : Returns the queue of feature objects in the order in which they finish
+    - Returns the queue of feature objects in the order in which they finish

+- Callable
-- Callable : It's a generic class that explicitly returns the thread results.
+    - It's a generic class that explicitly returns the thread results.
 Correctly passes exception from one thread to another.
-Submit the callable to an Executor object and get a Future object as the result.
+    - Submit the callable to an Executor object and get a Future object as the result.
-Future.cancel() interrupt operation midway Future.get() to wait for the callable to finish running
+    - Future.cancel() interrupt operation midway
+    - Future.get() to wait for the callable to finish running

             OLD-SCHOOL              NEW-SCHOOL
             Runnable Interface      CALLABLE INTERFACE
             THREAD CLASS            EXECUTORS IN BUILD CLASS
             Thread.join()           Future.get()

-Future<Integer> oneFuture = executor.submit(oneCallable);
+    - Future<Integer> oneFuture = executor.submit(oneCallable);

-To interrupt another thread, call the .interrupt() member function on thet thread
+To interrupt another thread, call the .interrupt() member function on that thread

 - Calling Future.cancel() is like calling thread.interrupt()
 - Two ways for a thread to check if it has been interrupted